 If experiencing any of the symptoms below, seek medical assistance right away:

 - Sudden onset of vision loss which can signify the presence of a detached retina, a hemorrhage, stroke, or other serious issue.

 - A crossed eye or double vision, which could indicate a neurological concern such as a stroke.

 - A painful eye can be because of an infection, abrasion, elevated eye pressure, or other serious medical problem.
 When pain comes with nausea, vomiting, headache or the appearance of halos surrounding lights, it might be the result of acute glaucoma.

 - Flashes of light can happen when the retina is detaching.

 - Sudden eye discharge or redness in one or both eyes can occur when there is an infection in the eye.

-Inspired Home Care, providers of the best Barrington home health care, is always ready to assist seniors in maintaining optimum eye health.
+Inspired Home Care, providers of the best home care in Naperville, is always ready to assist seniors in maintaining optimum eye health.
 We can provide transportation to doctors’ appointments, procedures, and checkups, observe any changes in eye health so that they’re addressed immediately, reduce the risk of falls in the home for those with vision problems, and so much more.

 Contact us at 847-787-7572 to schedule a free in-home assessment to learn more!